Get answers to your most important questions about the PORTAL program at the Icahn School of Medicine at Mount Sinai.

 A: The clinical research courses include research design, biostatistics, grant writing, elective study, and a mentored clinical research project/thesis.
 Courses are small, so there is ample opportunity to ask questions and learn from the professors, all of whom are clinical investigators themselves.
 As a PORTAL student you are in class with graduate students, residents, and fellows interested in pursuing a clinical research career, so that you gain a broad perspective.

 A:There is a lot of support for finding mentors.
-You work individually with Karen Zier, PhD, the PORTAL program director, and Christina Wyatt, MD, Associate Director of the MSRO, to find researcher mentors for summer projects and the scholarly year.
+You will work individually with Keith Sigel, MD, PhD and Jennifer Jao, MD, MPH to find a research mentor for your scholarly year.
 If you participate in research at the School you submit evaluations of your mentors and projects, so the MSRO has a lot of information available about student experiences with various researchers.
-As a PORTAL student you also meet with Drs.
-Zier and Wyatt in a group throughout the year to discuss issues such as finding a mentor and selecting a research project.
+As a PORTAL student you also meet with the PORTAL Peer Mentoring Group throughout the year to discuss issues such as finding a mentor and selecting a research project.

-A: The MD/MSCR program provides you with formal training in the tools necessary to become a clinical investigator.
-You benefit from participating in a research year, knowing in advance that their funding is guaranteed, with some of Mount Sinai's top clinicians and mentors.
+A: The MD/MSCR program provides you with formal training and the tools necessary to become a clinical investigator.
+You benefit from participating in a research year, knowing in advance that your funding is guaranteed, with some of Mount Sinai's top clinicians and mentors.
 In addition, the advising support is outstanding throughout your medical career.

 A: There is some overlap among the degrees, but the ultimate aim of each degree is different.
 Traditionally, MD/PhD programs seek to train physician-investigators who are interested in basic science and want to apply basic science to patient care.
 The MD/MSCR degree is for students who also want to become physician-investigators, but with a focus on clinical and translational research (research involving humans or human specimens).
 The MD/MPH focuses more on public health, disease prevention, and community health.

 A: The monthly journal clubs are facilitated by a physician-researcher who picks an article he/she thinks will be interesting and stimulating for the group.
 At the start of each meeting, the physician does a brief clinical overview of the topic.
-The rest of the meeting is led by two students, a first-year and a second-year, who prepare the article with the faculty member.
+The rest of the meeting is led by two students who prepare the article with the faculty member.

 A: We maintain parity with the other national medical student research fellowships, so the amount changes every year.
-For 2013-2014, the stipend was $28,000, in addition to health insurance.
+For the 2017-2018, the stipend is $28,000, in addition to health insurance.

-A: There are 5 students admitted to each class.
+A: There are five to eight students admitted to each class.

-A: The program is highly selective, with an admission rate that varies from year to year based on student interest.
-If accepted into the program, you must meet the requirements for MD admission and have clinical or translational research experience.
+A: The program is highly selective, with an admission rate that varies from year to year based on student interest and available funding.
+If accepted into the program, you must be in good standing and have clinical or translational research experience.